Post Summary: You’re Deciding on Trust Before They’ve Earned Any

 The Contract Red Flag

 We don’t have contracts.
-If we’re doing a bad job — or if you don’t like us, even if we’re doing a great job and you just want to cut ties — bye.
+If we’re doing a bad job, or if you don’t like us, even if we’re doing a great job and you just want to cut ties, bye.
 No problem.

 And I don’t mean “bye” like we never want to see you again.
 Just bye.
 It’s fine.
 You’re not going to hurt us.
 You’re not going to break our hearts.
 We’ll obviously miss working with you, but if you don’t want to work with us, we are not going to hold you.

-Other companies do it differently.
-Some lock you into six-month or twelve-month contracts.
-And maybe that works for them.
-But here’s the risk for you: if you’re in a really bad situation and you’re in a contract, you’re in a really bad situation longer than you need to be.
+Six and twelve month terms are common in this industry.
+Here’s the risk for you: if you’re in a really bad situation and you’re in a contract, you’re in a really bad situation longer than you need to be.
 You can’t leave when it’s not working.
 You can’t redirect that money somewhere useful.
 You’re stuck paying for results that aren’t coming while the calendar runs out.

 That’s a red flag.
 And that’s why we don’t have contracts.